Trijicon ACOG 3x30 Dual Illum Red Horseshoe/Dot 7.62x39/123gr. Riflescope w/Q-LOC Mount TA33-C-400377

 Description

-The Trijicon ACOG 3x30 Dual Illum Red Horseshoe/Dot 7.62x39/123gr.
-Riflescope w/Q-LOC Mount TA33-C-400377 is a compact and versatile optical sight designed for precision shooting.
-This advanced riflescope features a 3x magnification and a 30mm objective lens, providing clear and crisp target acquisition at various ranges.
-The dual illumination system ensures optimal visibility in any lighting condition, making it suitable for both daytime and low-light operations.
+Trijicon ACOG 3x30 Dual Illum Red Horseshoe/Dot 7.62x39/123gr.
+Riflescope w/Q-LOC Mount TA33-C-400377 features a 3x magnification and a 30mm objective lens, delivering clear target acquisition across various ranges.
+The dual illumination system combines fiber optics and tritium, ensuring optimal visibility in any lighting condition, making it suitable for both daytime and low-light operations.
+Specifically calibrated for the 7.62x39mm cartridge with 123-grain ammunition, the ballistically matched reticle enhances accuracy with quick target acquisition.

 • DUAL ILLUMINATION SYSTEM: Battery-free fiber optics and tritium provide automatic brightness adjustment for the reticle, ensuring clear visibility in any lighting condition.